veritaware/Veritaware.Toolkits.CWEL/README.md

 # Veritaware.Toolkits.CWEL

-C++ Windows Extension Library provides basic C++ functionalities that make life easier for those who usually use .Net "System" libraries
+C++ Windows Extensions Library is a basic framework created to provide similar basic functionalities to those found in the .Net Framework.